 While the emphasis of the program is on experiencing important cities and sites, a number of academic exercises are required to facilitate critical analysis and reflective thought.
 This course is an intensive field study program that includes guided field trips, lectures, site visits, group activities and prescribed small group and individual activities.

-The program will take place in multiple locations in the Barcelona, Berlin, Copenhagen, Malmo, and other sites of interest.
+The program will take place in multiple locations including Munich, Berlin, Copenhagen, and Stockholm, and other sites of interest.
 The travel includes site visits to key locations in four separate cities that have made a conscious and comprehensive effort to become more "sustainable" in a variety of ways.
 Innovative and trend-setting projects in sustainable design and construction are of particular interest.
 Specific topics of study include: urban design strategies, ecological design, parks and plazas, eco-neighborhoods, new town planning, waterfront redevelopment, public transportation systems and social infrastructure.
-Students will explore some cities by riding bicycles.
+Students will explore some cities by riding bicycles and analyzing the public infrastructure.

 Denmark: Copenhagen and Humlebaek